holgerbrandl/krangl/docs/roadmap.md

 * [ ] `krangl.SimpleDataFrame.addColumn` should avoid `toMutatbleList`
 * [ ] More consistent use of List vs using arrays as column datastore (see [array vs list](http://stackoverflow.com/questions/716597/array-or-list-in-java-which-is-faster)).
 This would avoid array conversion which are omnipresent in the API at the moment.
 * [ ] `get rid of other `toMutableList` and use view instead
+* Analyze benchmark results with with kravis/krangl :-)

 Backlog